joshbloomstein/rbm-uganda-cd4/README.md

 # rbm-uganda-cd4
 This directory contains data and scripts to run statistical analyses in the manuscript under review: _Pneumonia Surveillance in HIV-Infected Adults in Uganda Through the Lens of Culture-Independent Metatranscriptomics: A Cross Sectional Study_!

-Analyses include CD4 count comparison with pathogen abundance and mortality analysis

-Study involves pneumonia pathogen detection from tracheal aspirate with Rules-Based Model
+The study involves pneumonia pathogen detection from tracheal aspirate RNA sequencing with a Rules-Based Model.
+Analyses include CD4 count comparison with pathogen abundance and mortality.

 CZBiohub IDSeq tools repository: https://github.com/czbiohub/idseqr/